Breanne Fahs

 Breanne Fahs is the director and founder of the research group and is currently Professor of Women and Gender studies at Arizona State University.
 Her work focuses on women's sexuality and sexual subjectivities, radical feminist histories, critical embodiment, and political activism.
 She has published widely on these subjects and has authored or edited nine books: Performing Sex (2011, SUNY Press), Valerie Solanas (2014, Feminist Press), The Moral Panics of Sexuality (2013, Palgrave), Out for Blood (2016, SUNY Press), Firebrand Feminism (2018, University of Washington Press), Transforming Contagion (2018, Rutgers University Press), Women, Sex, and Madness (2019, Routledge), The Palgrave Handbook of Critical Menstruation Studies (2020, Palgrave), Burn It Down (2020, Verso) and Unshaved (2022, University of Washington Press).

-Micah Collins is a graduate student in the Women and Gender studies program at Arizona State University.
-They received their undergraduate degree from Arizona State University in Queer and Sexuality Studies with a minor in Sociocultural Anthropology.
-Their research interests include the intersection between abject embodiment and queer and trans studies, how bodies intersect with systems of power and privilege, the physicality of trans and nonbinary bodies as individuals go through transition, trans joy, and how narratives of bodily transformation might be shadowed by experiences of abjection.
+Mikhail "Micah" Collins received his undergraduate degree from Arizona State University in Queer and Sexuality Studies with a minor in Sociocultural Anthropology in 2022.
+In 2024, Micah then graduated from the MA program in Queer and Sexuality Studies through the School of Social Transformation at Arizona State University.
+Their research interests include the concept of 'trans joy' and gender euphoria, the intersection between abject embodiment and queer and trans studies, how bodies intersect with systems of power and privilege, alternative forms of knowledge production, and how narratives of bodily transformation might be overshadowed by experiences of abjection.
+Micah plans to apply to PhD programs within the field of genders studies or alternatively work at a nonprofit supporting the queer population.

-Kasey Kutcher is an undergraduate at Arizona State University majoring in Gender Studies focusing on the particularities of positionality with a decolonial, anti-imperial, queer, feminist lense to inform liberation-oriented practice.
-After they graduate, their plan is to pursue a masters in Social Justice to materially engender and foster dealienation, alternative meaning-making, and collective sovereignty within community
+Kasey Kutcher is an undergraduate at Arizona State University majoring in Gender Studies with a focus on the particularities of positionality with a decolonial, anti-imperial, queer, feminist lens to inform liberation-oriented practice.
+After they graduate, their plan is to pursue a Masters in Reproductive Social Welfare to materially engender and foster dealienation, gender affirming autonomous alternative meaning-making, and collective sovereignty within communities experiencing gendered oppression.
+They believe reproductive justice is inextricably linked to current attempts to rediscipline gender and targets addressing the welfare of all bodies

 Serenity Garcia is a current undergraduate majoring in Social and Cultural Analysis with a focus on Queer and Sexuality Studies along with a minor in Women and Gender Studies.
 Their research interests include the construction and evolution of identity along with the ways that identity is weaponized to maintain the status quo.
+They have an interest in auto-ethnographic performance covering topics about an examination of the self/identity, queer bodies, and gendered expectations.
 They are also interested in the study of social change and seek to excavate the erased history of non-binary and LGBTQ+ people.
-After graduation, they want to pursue a career in social activism and community building.
+After graduation, they want to pursue grad school and eventually a career in teaching and social activism.

-Kaitlyn Bowe is currently a Sophomore at Arizona State University, majoring in Gender, Women, and Sexuality Studies.
+Kaitlyn Bowe is currently a third-year student at Arizona State University, majoring in Gender, Women, and Sexuality Studies.
 Kaitlyn has special interests in menstruation, sexual health, and overall gynecological health, along with their associated social implications.
 After graduation, she intends to continue her education in related fields.

 ILLUSTRIOUS FROGS ALUMNI